-0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 10 General N/A ge Results The current report does not provide any suitable reviewing advice for rating agencies, carbon credit buyers, developers and investors to illustrate that these numbers are effectively desk based figures that are subject to material changes when new inputs and assumptions are used (which are often generated from utilising local validated knowledge).
-The UNFCCC / the authors need to make clear that these figures can, and fundamentally should, change when the MoFuSS inputs and assumptions are updated with better and more contextual understanding of the underlying country and region.
+0 1 2 3 4 5 6 Para No./ Annex / Figure / Table Line Number Type of comment ge = general te = technical ed = editorial Comment (including justification for change) Proposed change (including proposed text) Assessment of comment (to be completed by UNFCCC secretariat) 8 General N/A ge Results The current report does not provide any suitable reviewing advice for carbon credit buyers, developers and investors to illustrate that these numbers are effectively desk based figures that are subject to material changes when new inputs and assumptions are used (which are often generated from utilising local knowledge).
+Instead, the UNFCCC / the authors need to make clear that these figures can, and fundamentally should, change when the MoFuSS inputs and assumptions are updated with better and more contextual understanding of the underlying country and region.
 As part of any 'official' communication of such figures there needs to be a disclaimer that these figures are derived from desk-based research and subject to material change when inputs and assumptions are revised to adhere to local knowledge.
 Ideally the report should also clearly list in a table where generic assumptions have been made so that the average carbon market participant, who is not an academic in nature, can better understand why there are likely to be material differences in model outputs when improved inputs are used.
-11 General N/A ge Local Data Inputs It is clear from reviewing the latest report that there are several local / national variations that need to be considered and researched to build an accurate understanding of fNRB values.
+9 General N/A ge Local Data Inputs It is clear from reviewing the latest report that there are several local / national variations that need to be considered and researched to build an accurate understanding of fNRB values.
 For these numbers to become de facto defaults, we recommend the UNFCCC commissions local or regional studies to use localised inputs and assumptions for accurate fNRB values.
 Only once local inputs and assumptions have been used in the MoFuSS model should there be 'default' values approved by the UNFCCC.
 In the interim period existing fNRB protocols should continue to apply.
 Local / national variations need to be included in the results before they become de facto default values.
-12 1.
-Executive Summary Para 1 1 ge Executive Summary The introductory paragraph notes that MoFuSS was "initially developed to estimate CO2 emission reductions from traditional woodfuel harvest and use, comparing business-as-usual with intervention scenarios".
-Given the wide implications of the redefinition, we recommend that the UNFCCC consider further research into a marginal fNRB.
+10 1.
+Executive Summary Para 1 1 ge Executive Summary The introductory paragraph notes that MoFuSS was "initially developed to estimate CO2 emission reductions from traditional woodfuel harvest and use, comparing business-as-usual with intervention scenarios" Given the wide implications of the redefinition, we recommend that the UNFCCC consider further research into a marginal fNRB.
 We understand that this could be achieved with the current MoFuSS tool by comparing a baseline and implementation scenarios.
-We strongly recommend that UNFCCC commissions this research to produce fNRB value as initially intended by comparing baseline and intervention scenarios.